List of museums and collections at the University of Michigan: University of Michigan Museum of Natural History

+The museum was formerly housed in the Alexander G. Ruthven Museums Building and was recently moved into the new Biological Sciences Building.
+The Museum of Natural History includes a planetarium and exhibits on geology, paleontology in Michigan and beyond, Michigan wildlife, Native American culture and anthropology.
+The exhibit displays include material borrowed from the other U-M museums, which are all different departmental units.

 Kelsey Museum of Archaeology

 Another museum located on Central Campus is the Kelsey Museum of Archeology, which has a collection of Roman, Greek, Egyptian, and Middle Eastern artifacts.
 Between 1972 and 1974, the museum was involved in the excavation of the archaeological site of Dibsi Faraj in northern Syria.
 The Kelsey Museum re-opened November 1, 2009 after a renovation and expansion.

 University of Michigan Museum of Art

 The University of Michigan Museum of Art (UMMA) is a meeting place for the arts, bridging visual art and contemporary culture, scholarship and accessibility, tradition and innovation.
 The museum's collections include nearly 19,000 objects that span cultures, eras, and media and include European, American, Middle Eastern, Asian, and African art, as well as changing exhibits.
 The Museum of Art re-opened in 2009 after a three-year renovation and expansion.
 UMMA presents special exhibitions and diverse educational programs featuring the visual, performing, film and literary arts that contextualize the gallery experience.